|

 started to appear on WWF programs.
 Then the wrestlers

 started to appear on MTV.
-Due to this incredible story
+Due to this incredible

-by the scenario.
-This little snowball became huge
+captivated by the scenario.
+This little snowball

-Ferrara), and artists (Andy Warhole) all became involved
+figures (Geraldine Ferrara), and artists (Andy

-with the popularity of this drama.
+of this drama.

 Eventually,